uuganbold/news_extractor/docs/report.md

 | Recall | 0.94 | 0.85 |
 | F1 | 0.94 | 0.839 |

+According to the result, the model trained with RandomForest algorithm was the best model.
+Therefore, I chose that as my final model used for my application.

 ## Testing
-On training set, the model showed the result below.
+On test set, the model showed the result below.

 |     Metrics |  Title | Content |
 | ------- | -----: | -------: |